codemeyer/ArgDocs/Docs/site/content/file-formats/track.md

 ["The Grand Prix 2 Track File Format (Beta 0.5)"](http://www.waa63.ch/racesim/TEIC/primer/GP2TrackFileFormat.htm) and by playing around with Paul Hoad's GP2 Track Editor.
 Another invaluable resource has been the [Chequered Flag](http://chequeredflag.sourceforge.net/) F1GP track editor by Barrie Millar, Klaus Six and René Smit.
-René Smit has also contributed a large amount of research, particularly regarding the camera definitions and computer car behavior.
+René Smit and Alejandro Caceres have also contributed a large amount of research and code.

 <table class="table table-bordered table-striped table--small">